Ramanujan complexes and Golden Gates in PU(3): Ramanujan-type theorems

-\textbf{Inner form transfer.} The group $U_{3}$ is an inner form of the quasi-split group $U_{2,1}$, and the two groups are isomorphic over all primes (see \cite{Jacobowitz1962Hermitianformsover}).
-Rogawski \cite[§14]{Rogawski1990Automorphicrepresentationsunitary} associates to every discrete irreducible automorphic representation $\pi$ of $U_{3}$ a cohomological, discrete, irreducible automorphic representation $\pi'$ of $U_{2,1}$, such that $\pi_{p}\cong\pi_{p}'$ at all primes $p$ (see definitions below). \end{enumerate} For a reductive group $G$ over a global field $F$, an automorphic representation $\pi$ of $G$ is called \emph{discrete} if it is isomorphic to a subrepresentation of $L^{2}(G(\mathbb{Q})\backslash G(\mathbb{A}))$, \emph{cohomological} if $\pi_{\infty}$ appears in the cohomology of the Lie algebra of $G(\mathbb{R})$ (for a classification of such representations of $U_{2,1}$ see \cite[§3]{Rogawski1992Analyticexpressionnumber}), and \emph{$F$-cuspidal} if it does not embed in a parabolically induced representation of a proper $F$-parabolic subgroup.
-An automorphic representation $\pi$ of $U_{i,1}$ over $\mathbb{Q}$ is said to be \emph{stable} if its global base change $\Pi=BC(\pi)$ is an $E$-cuspidal automorphic representation of $GL_{i+1}/E$. \begin{thm}[\cite{Rogawski1990Automorphicrepresentationsunitary}] Every discrete irreducible automorphic representation of $U_{2,1}$ over $\mathbb{Q}$ is of one of the following five types:
+\textbf{Inner form transfer.} The group $U_{3}$ is an inner form of the quasi-split group $U_{2,1}$, and the two groups are isomorphic over all nonarchimedean local fields (see \cite{Jacobowitz1962Hermitianformsover}).
+To every discrete automorphic representation $\pi$ of $U_{3}$, \cite[§14]{Rogawski1990Automorphicrepresentationsunitary} attaches a cohomological, discrete automorphic representation $\pi'$ of $U_{2,1}$, such that $\pi_{p}\cong\pi_{p}'$ at all primes $p$. \end{enumerate} Recall that an automorphic representation $\pi$ of a reductive group $G$ over a global field $F$ is called \emph{discrete} if it is isomorphic to a subrepresentation of $L^{2}(G(F)\backslash G(\mathbb{A}_{F}))$, \emph{cohomological} if $\pi_{\infty}$ appears in the cohomology of the Lie algebra of $G_{\infty}$ (for a classification of such representations of $U_{2,1}$ see \cite[§3]{Rogawski1992Analyticexpressionnumber}), and \emph{$F$-cuspidal} if it does not embed in a parabolically induced representation from a proper $F$-parabolic subgroup.
+An automorphic representation $\pi$ of $U_{i,1}$ over $\mathbb{Q}$ is said to be \emph{stable} if its global base change $\Pi=BC(\pi)$ is an $E$-cuspidal automorphic representation of $GL_{i+1}$ over $E$. \begin{rem} We shall make use of the fact that local base-change and endoscopic transfer both preserve temperedness for spherical representations: they preserve Satake parameters \cite{Minguez2011Unramifiedrepresentationsunitary}, and a spherical representation is tempered if and only if its Satake parameters lie in a compact subgroups of the Langland dual \cite{gross1998satake} (for a more detailed treatment of quasi-split unitary groups, see \cite[Thm.\ 2.5.1(2)]{Mok2015Endoscopicclassificationrepresentations} and \cite[§2.6]{Minguez2011Unramifiedrepresentationsunitary}). \end{rem}